Published: February 15, 2015

 The Seven Dwarfs Mine Train

-Two outdoor segments on this gentle family roller coaster bracket an indoor section, where you will see the Seven Dwarfs working in their jewel mine, before Doc calls the crew to head home to the tune of "Whistle While You Work."
+Visitors sit in mine cars that sway on a twisting track in this musical roller coaster adventure featuring Snow White and the Seven Dwarfs.
+Two outdoor segments on this gentle family roller coaster bracket an indoor section, where you will see the Seven Dwarfs working in their jewel mine, before Doc calls the crew to head home to the tune of “Heigh Ho.”
 Then it’s back outside, where you pass the Dwarfs’ cottage on your way back to the station.
-Be sure to take a look at Snow White dancing inside the cottage before peering around the corner, where the Wicked Witch approaches the door, ending this otherwise joyful adventure on an ominous note.Tweet
+You can see Snow White dancing inside the cottage before you get a glimpse around the corner, where the Wicked Witch approaches the door, ending this otherwise joyful adventure on an ominous note.Tweet

 Went on the ride on Saturday August 2nd.
 The ride overall was too short.
 The dark section was nicely done with good sound and visuals.
 There were 2 turns that had banking that you would feel otherwise it is aimed for younger riders.
 The queue was good with multiple play areas for kids with 3 different interactive areas.
 The big problem we had was getting into the cars.
 My wife has problems with her knees, replaced, and there was not enough room for her to bend her knees to get into the seat.
-That is a big negative for us. - Mitchell Botwin
+That is a big negative for us.

 The Seven Dwarfs Mine Train is an outstanding dark ride, but it's just not a real rollercoaster.
 There are no high drops, no extremely banked curves, and it doesn't reach very high speeds.
 The coaster time was much better if you sit in the back, because you swing a little more, but not much.
-You will absolutely love it if you approach it as a dark ride, but if you're expecting a coaster, you just won't get it. - DPCC inc.
+You will absolutely love it if you approach it as a dark ride, but if you're expecting a coaster, you just won't get it.

-By far the best themed family coaster in the world and second best overall ( next to Everest ). - Morgan Flay
+By far the best themed family coaster in the world and second best overall ( next to Everest ).

 More attraction and restaurant ratings:

-Top U.S. Theme Parks
+Most Popular U.S. Theme Parks

 Walt Disney World's Magic Kingdom

-Other Top International Parks
+Popular International Parks